30 Things I Learned in My 30s for Success, Purpose & Well‑Being

 4. Stop seeking approval: Focus on self-improvement and intrinsic motivation for long-term happiness

 A lot of young high achievers are extrinsically motivated, sometimes without realizing it.
 Their motivation might stem from seeking approval, either from peers or, more frequently, from their boss.
 Unfortunately, exclusively pursuing this approach leaves our well-being up to external circumstances over which we don’t have full control.
 For example, we may need to be lucky with having a good boss or rely on his or her good mood on a given day.
 Instead, try to adopt an attitude of doing your very best just because that is who you are.
-By focusing on yourself - on adding value in each scenario to the best of your ability, you will always be satisfied with the outcome, and not look out for external validation.
-I wish I had learned this lesson earlier - praise and acknowledgment are nice to have, it is a nice “extra”, but it is dangerous to have as our main motivation.

 5. Always negotiate your salary to increase your earning potential and set yourself up for financial success

 No matter the circumstances, get into the habit of always negotiating your salary.
-Your employer expects it - she knows how the game is played and, if anything, will recognize that you are striving to set yourself up in the best possible way.
+Your employer expects it—she knows how the game is played and, if anything, will recognize that you are striving to set yourself up in the best possible way.
 Not negotiating your salary not only leaves money on the table now, but can potentially affect your income trajectory throughout your entire career.
 There is a huge wealth of information out there on how to learn the basics, so try to acquire this habit as early as possible.

 6. Avoid risky investment trends: focus on low-cost, diversified index funds for long-term financial stability

-For the last decade I have witnessed friends and family make big financial mistakes by engaging in risky investment strategies–the latest startup, the technology that was supposed to revolutionize our world, the latest crypto currency.
+For the last decade I have witnessed friends and family make big financial mistakes by engaging in risky investment strategies—the latest startup, the technology that was supposed to revolutionize our world, the latest crypto currency.
 It is important to understand deep down that greed is our biggest enemy when it comes to investing and that these risky ventures are not appropriate for the vast majority of retail investors.
 Instead, learn about passive investing in low-cost, internationally-diversified index funds.
-Slow and steady is less glamorous, but slow and steady wins the race.
+Slow and steady is less glamorous—but slow and steady wins the race.

 7. Making money does not equal being wealthy

-Realize that having a high salary and owning flashy gadgets does not mean someone is financially wealthy.
+Realize that having a high salary and owning flashy gadgets does not mean someone is financially wealthy or upper class.
 In many cases, high-earning workers are not far from living paycheck to paycheck.
 Generally, someone with a lower salary but a higher savings rate is in a better financial situation.
 As demonstrated in “The Millionaire Next Door”, the majority of people who truly enjoy financial wealth typically practice “stealth wealth” and are not obsessed with material possessions.
 Money is a tool and the true value of wealth is in providing you with freedom and time.

 8. Embrace minimalism and define what is “enough” for financial independence and contentment